 anesthesia will be used.
 It will block any pain and keep you asleep or sedated through the surgery.

 After you are asleep, a special tube called a cystoscope will be placed in your urethra to locate the stricture.
-Next, the doctor will place the DVIU scope into your urethra.
-A special tool will be used to cut away the scar tissue inside your urethra to make it wider.
-The doctor may remove the scar tissue by cutting or using a laser or heat source.
-After the tissue is removed, the doctor will examine the urethra and bladder area.
+Next, a special tool will be placed through the cystoscope and used to cut away the scar tissue inside your urethra to make it wider.
+The scar tissue may be removed by cutting or using a laser or heat source.
+After the tissue is removed, the urethra and bladder area will be examined.